ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 against failure of just one of them.
-The Domain Owner SHOULD choose a DKIM-Signing domain (i.e., the d= domain in the DKIM-Signature header) that aligns with the Author Domain and configure its system to sign using that domain.
+The Domain Owner SHOULD choose a DKIM-Signing domain (i.e., the d= domain in the DKIM-Signature header) that aligns with the Author Domain and configure its system to sign using that domain, to include publishing a corresponding DKIM public key in DNS.

 ### Setup a Mailbox to Receive Aggregate Reports